fibo/web3fa/README.md

 To run demo locally, install deps (only once): `npm install`.

-1. launch backend: `npm run backend`
-2. launch frontend: `npm run frontend`, then point your browser to http://localhost:8000
+Launch frontend: `npm run frontend`, then point your browser to http://localhost:8000

 ## References